-A Major in Christian Media/Communications requires the completion of the University CORE and a set of courses offered by the Schools of Humanities and Christian Studies.
+A Major in Christian Media/Communications requires the completion of the University CORE, a set of courses offered by the Schools of Christian Studies and Humanities, and an Internship/Service Component.
 This interdisciplinary double major, designed to prepare graduates for media-related vocations in Christian organizations, institutions, and ministries, combines foundational courses in theology, biblical studies, and ministry with the study of mass communications.
 Students completing this program will receive a double major in Christian Media/Communications and in Mass Communications.